ionicthemes/google-login-with-ionic-framework/README.md

 GooglePlus.js is brought in automatically.
 There is no need to change or add anything in your html.

-To see other ways to install the plugin or if you are using Phonegap Build, go to the [plugin documentation](https://github.com/EddyVerbruggen/cordova-plugin-googleplus).
+To see other ways to install the plugin or if you are using Phonegap Build, see the [plugin documentation](https://github.com/EddyVerbruggen/cordova-plugin-googleplus).

 #### What we have done so far:

 - An Ionic app (existing or new one)
-- A Google app with the proper configurations
+- Required configurations to communicate your app with GooglePlus
 - GooglePlus Plugin installed into your Ionic app

 ## Step 3: Adding Login/Logout functionality

-Now we will go straight to the code so open your Ionic app with your preferred code editor.Personally I use and recommend [atom](https://atom.io/).
+Now we will go straight to the code so open your Ionic app with your preferred code editor.
+Personally I use and recommend [atom](https://atom.io/).

 ### Login